Within these pages you will find lots of information about the subject and how the department operates.

 Areas of study

-In Component 1 and Component 2 students are required to work in one or more area(s) of fine art, such as those listed below:
+In Component 1 and Component 2 pupils are required to work in one or more area(s) of fine art, such as those listed below:

 They may explore overlapping areas and combinations of areas.